-a) Trade receivables are non-interest bearing.
+a) Trade receivables are non-interest bearing and there are no trade receivables with a significant increase in credit risk as well as disputed trade receivables.

 b) No trade or other receivables are due from directors or other officers of the Company either severally or jointly.